-To ensure you are using the most recent software version before configuring the eNB, follow the steps below.
+Follow the steps below to ensure you are using the most recent software version before configuring the eNB.

-3.7.2.1 Upgrade Firmware from the eNB GUI
+3.7.2.1 Upgrade Firmware from eNB GUI

-- Download the most recent firmware file from Baicells.com > Support > Firmware, and save it on local computer. - 2.
+- Download the most recent firmware file from Baicells.com > Support > Firmware, and save on local computer. - 2.
 Go to System > Upgrade, and select whether to preserve the current settings. - 3.
 Select Choose File, and navigate to the firmware file saved on local computer.

-NOTE: The file type is \.IMG.
+NOTE: The file type is .IMG.

-4. Click Upgrade.

-- 5. In the pop-up window click PROCEED. - 6.
+- 4. Click Upgrade. - 5.
+In the pop-up window click PROCEED. - 6.
 The base station reboots after approximately three minutes. - 7.
 On the Basic Setting > Basic Info page, the upgraded version is displayed in Software Version.